-Elements are the building blocks of every document and sheet.
-They allow Maven Documents users to turn a simple textual document into a rich, content-filled document that can satisfy the needs of a whole range of users.
-Elements can be inserted in Google Docs, Google Sheets, DOCX, and XLSX documents.
-Depending on the type of document, different elements can be inserted.
+Elements are building the blocks of every document and sheet.
+They allow Maven Documents users to turn a simple textual document into a rich, content-filled document.

 Here is the list naming every single one of them, along with some information and platform availability: